AscendingPassage.com HOME PAGE.

 its yellow hues, its livid marblings, and its sands which make it look

-somehow as if it lacked consistency, it rises on the whole horizon
+somehow as if it lacked consistency, it rises on the horizon

-like a kind of soft wall or a great fearsome cloud--or rather, like a
+like a wall or a great fearsome cloud--or a

-desert--Saqqara--a place, that is to say, such as does not exist elsewhere on
+desert--Saqqara--a place such as does not exist elsewhere on

-earth; a fabulous necropolis, in which men of earlier times, heaped up
+earth.
+A fabulous necropolis where men of earlier times heaped up

 distance, triangles of superhuman proportions which were once the

-tombs of mummies; pyramids, still upright, all of them, on their
+tombs of mummies: Pyramids, still upright on their

-sinister pedestal of sand.
-Some are comparatively near; others almost
+soft pedestal of sand.
+Some are comparatively near, others are almost

 The little carriages that have brought us to the necropolis of